angular-extensions/model/README.md

 4. Use our new `<app-todo></app-todo>` component in the template of the `app.component.html`

-Please mind that you might be using different application prefix than `app-` o adjust accordingly.
+Please mind that you might be using different application prefix than `app-` so adjust accordingly.

 ## Model API